-The 2014 TUgis Advisory Committee is pleased to accept presentation proposals.
+The 2015 TUgis Advisory Committee is pleased to accept presentation proposals.
 Presentations can be one of the following: individual, panel, workshops, and lightning talks.
-We are excited to be modernizing the submission process this year by using a new online submission platform.
+In order to make submitting your proposal easy, we are excited to again be using our online submission platform.

 To submit a presentation proposal you need to:

 Panel presentations focus on a specific topic and consist of either a series of presentations or a discussion of a topic by a panel in front of an audience.
 As part of a panel presentation it is required that the presenters designate a chairperson who is responsible for organizing and arranging the presentations.
 Panel presentations can either be 40 or 90 minutes.